Police link Vancouver body parts to Montreal murder

 (Reuters) - Canadian police said on Wednesday a severed hand and foot found in Vancouver are likely linked to the videotaped murder, dismemberment and cannibalism that led to the arrest of a suspect in Germany this week.

-Packages containing the body parts were delivered by mail to two elementary schools in the Pacific port city on Tuesday.
+Packages containing the body parts were delivered by mail to two schools in the Pacific port city on Tuesday.

 "We have all the reasons to believe it's linked to our investigation," Montreal police spokesman Ian Lafreniere told reporters in response to a question about whether the hand and foot belonged to Montreal murder victim Jun Lin, 32.